 A defining endeavor was the quartet's first complete Beethoven Quartet Cycle.
 "These works put players to the test in terms of interpretation, technique and musicianship.
 And the Fry Street Quartet made it look easy.
 They exhibited the highest standards of their craft both weekends.
 Solid technique, wonderful musicality and fabulous artistry combined to make the six concerts they played special.
 The Fry Street Quartet is without question to be reckoned with among today's quartets.
 It has arrived" (Deseret News).
 A sold-out event with pre-concert lectures by renowned scholar Robert Winter, the Cycle was presented at Utah State University over the course of two weeks, offering the audience a Beethoven-immersion experience.

 New Works, Ideas, and Collaborations

 In response to the issues of global sustainability, the Fry Street Quartet, alongside physicist and educator Dr. Robert Davies, developed The Crossroads Project: Rising Tide.
 At the heart of the project is an evocative performance blending music, information, imagery -- and a dash of theater.
 Crossroads is a deep-seated and visceral contemplation of the choices before us, the paths they forge, and the dramatically different landscapes to which they lead.
 The full-length concert version features composer Laura Kaminsky's string quartet, Rising Tide, alongside projections of paintings created for the project by artist Rebecca Allan, and photographs by Garth Lenz.
-With sustainability concerns on the increase alongside a rising awareness amongst the public, TCP is in its third season and looking to move this dynamic conversation forward.
-There is a sequel currently under development with Dr. Davies and composer Libby Larsen entitled The Crossroads Project: Great Transitions, taking the performance experience into a new realm that explores possibilities, solutions, human potential and action.
+With sustainability concerns on the increase alongside a rising awareness amongst the public, TCP is in its third season and looking to move this dynamic conversation forward with a new chapter entitled The Crossroads Project: Emergence.
+The FSQ, Dr. Davies, composer Libby Larsen, filmmaker Conor Provenzano, actor Robert Scott Smith, and director Adrianne Moore have teamed up to create a theatre piece that explores our human folly and a transformation of consciousness with regard to Anthropogenic Climate Disruption.